IZOBRETATEL777/My-NeoVim-Configuration/README.md

 ### Greetings

-https://youtu.be/ssmFzoZS2G8 - this video helped with Java configuration and inspired to use create this repo.
+https://youtu.be/ssmFzoZS2G8 - this video helped with Java configuration and inspired to create this repo.